Andrej Kral, MD, PhD

 As brain development depends on experience, the most devastating effects on the brain are observed when hearing loss sets in during childhood.
 We could show that in congenitally deaf animals feature sensitivity and representation of auditory space are degraded, indicating degraded disrcimination ability.
 Formation of auditory categories (“objects”), control of auditory plasticity (learning) and integration of sensory input into ongoing cortical activity are further compromised, partly due to the malfunction of auditory microcircuits.
 These deficits lead to the inability to compute errors between prediction about sensory input and actual sensory input and interfere with top-down interactions in the cortex.
 This prediction error drives learning in hearing-competent adult subjects.
 In congenital deafness, some of the auditory cortex is even recruited for non-auditory function (cross-modal reorganization).
 Congenital deafness consequently leads to widespread brain adaptations, including higher-level functions, as suggested by the connectome model of deafness.
 When hearing restoration takes place late in life, auditory learning capacity is reduced and deficits in representation of auditory input persist.
 We discovered the neural correlate of sensitive (critical) periods for cochlear implantation: the earlier in life cochlear implantation is performed, the faster and better is the adaptation of the primary auditory cortex to the implant and the more extensive is the compensation of the deficits induced by congenital deafness.
 We could uncover several neural mechanisms responsible for such sensitive periods.

-Recently, we described a reorganized brain representation of the ears following inborn single-sided deafness and were the first to demonstrate its neural correlate and a sensitive period for its therapy.
+We described a reorganized brain representation of the ears following inborn single-sided deafness and were the first to demonstrate its neural correlates and a sensitive period for its therapy.
 It likely constitutes a clinical syndrome that we suggested to call aural preference syndrome.
-First data from implanted kids with single-sided deafness by many centers around the world support this suggestion.
+Data from implanted kids with single-sided deafness by many centers around the world support this suggestion.

 Prof. Andrej Kral, MD, PhD